The cost of UX/UI design in Serbia

 landing pages and simple websites are in the lower range

-business websites and web applications in the medium
+business websites and web applications are in the mid range

-mobile applications and SaaS products in the higher range
+mobile apps and SaaS products are in the higher range

-If the offer sounds “too good to be true,” it often means that the UX phase is practically nonexistent.
+If an offer sounds “too affordable,” it often means that the UX phase practically does not exist.

 Cheap UX/UI design, yes or no?